aptech/docs/docs/CR-olsmt.rst

     // The empty string, "" indicates that no dataset is used call olsmt("",y,x);

-Basic usage with a data set and a formula string
+Basic usage with a dataset and a formula string
 ++++++++++++++++++++++++++++++++++++++++++++++++

 ::